hindrikson/finances/README.md

 # C++ Project Starter Template

 # TODO
+- [ ] I added the cli directory.
+But the cli directory does not seemed to get built.

 - [ ] Add delete_entry option.
 - [X] Continue with edit_entry function from app.cpp
 - [ ] Create a container for it